 The most common leaf colors of fall are red, yellow and orange and some trees can have several of these colors simultaneously as the season unfolds.
 Why do they turn color though?
-It’s an interesting concept that different tree types would change different colors as the weather changes right?
+It’s an interesting concept that different tree types would change different colors as the weather changes?
 And why are they more vibrant in our area?

 So why are the colors more vivid in the Cadillac Area than those down state?
 Our nights are actually darker, especially in the National Forest just West of Cadillac due to low population and development density.
-With dark skies, the chlorophyll has even less chance of replenishing itself.
+With darker skies, the chlorophyll has even less chance of replenishing itself.

 Green to Red or Orange or Yellow – why?